giubots/vision-enabled-dialogue/README.md

 This repository contains the code for a vision-enabled dialogue system.
 The system integrates dialogue and visual inputs, leveraging the latest advancements in Large Language Models to create a more contextually aware and immersive dialogue experience.
 The system summarises the images in the prompt to reduce its length.

 For this implementation we use GPT-4.
 You can use the system as a standalone application with a webcam or integrate it with a Furhat robot.
+This blog post explains the system in more detail: [Implementing Vision-Powered Chit-Chats with Robots: A GPT-4 Adventure](https://dev.to/giubots/implementing-vision-powered-chit-chats-with-robots-a-gpt-4-adventure-5fhg).

 ## Paper Reference